KeaCluster/react-starter-guide/Part5.md

 The official docs have some additional commands, but they're not required for this implementation as we only want the basic functionality.
 For further implementation and a complex resulting app, read the docs.
-Check out how many different routes the library has (Hash, Memory, Static) and keep practicing.
+Check out different routes the library has (Hash, Memory, Static) and keep practicing.

 ```bash
 npm install react-router-dom